 When glycogen stores have been exhausted, usually after 10-12 hours, the body will start to burn fat.
 Reduced opportunities to consume food (and thus raise blood) sugar means more opportunity for the body to exhaust its storage and instead burn fat.

 This process can decrease fasting blood sugar levels by teaching the body to utilize its sugars more effectively.
+Check out the video below to see why.

 It may be good for your heart